yktoo/yktoo.com/content/blog/posts/0542/index.en.md

     - Covet
     - Yvette Young
 image: "https://res.cloudinary.com/yktoo/image/upload/blog/qre07qixugajhgwbx5sj.jpg"
-series: Musicellaneous
+series: music
 ---

 Happy Friday everyone!
-This seventh edition of {{< a "/series/musicellaneous" "Musicellaneous" >}} features two gems at once: the American band {{< a "https://covetband.bandcamp.com/" "Covet" >}} and its frontwoman multi-instrumentalist {{< a "https://yvetteyoung.bandcamp.com/" "Yvette Young" >}}, who is by the way also a painter.
+This seventh edition of {{< a "/series/music" "Musicellaneous" >}} features two gems at once: the American band {{< a "https://covetband.bandcamp.com/" "Covet" >}} and its frontwoman multi-instrumentalist {{< a "https://yvetteyoung.bandcamp.com/" "Yvette Young" >}}, who is by the way also a painter.

 **Covet**'s genre is officially called *math rock*, which I would perhaps prepend with "maidenly".